mhnasajpour/Phishing-App/README.md

 8- List of all Firefox and Chrome bookmarks\
 9- List of all Firefox and Chrome histories

-10- list of installed apps
+10- List of installed apps

 And the last send these items to your email\
 Hope you enjoy :)